 Whilst it is unlikely that landlords will agree to waive rent payments completely, tenants should take a proactive approach and contact landlords to negotiate as forcefully as they can.
 Any agreements should be documented to provide clarity and avoid disputes further down the line.
 Through A4ID’s Pro Bono Brokerage service, NGOs, social enterprises and development organisations can access pro bono legal assistance for both landlords and tenants in drafting such proposals and supporting negotiations.

 Where rent payments are deferred by agreement, tenants should ensure they have a reliable plan in place to enable them to pay those deferred rents on the date agreed.

 Changes to UK Legislation

-The Corporate Insolvency and Governance Bill (the Bill) further restricts the actions landlords can take to pursue a tenant for rent arrears.
-The Bill prevents landlords from serving statutory demands or presenting winding up petitions against tenants until 30 June 2020 at the earliest, unless they can prove that COVID-19 has had no financial effect on the tenant, or that the grounds on which they are petitioning would have arisen even if COVID-19 had no financial impact on the tenant.
+The Corporate Insolvency and Governance Act 2020 (the CIGA) further restricts the actions landlords can take to pursue a tenant for rent arrears.
+CIGA prevents landlords from serving statutory demands or presenting winding up petitions against tenants until 31 December 2020 at the earliest, unless they can prove that COVID-19 has had no financial effect on the tenant, or that the grounds on which they are petitioning would have arisen even if COVID-19 had no financial impact on the tenant.

 For those tenants experiencing financial difficulties due to COVID-19, the restriction offers temporary protection against the prospect of liquidation.
 This is good news for tenants, as it leaves landlords with very limited ways to enforce missed rent payments.